-Responses from eligible students (grades 6-12) and teachers will be reviewed and analyzed to create a web-based 5Essentials Report.
+Responses from eligible students (grades 4-12) and teachers will be reviewed and analyzed to create a web-based 5Essentials Report.
 In March 2019 school principals and district administrators will be given access to view the data.
-School reports will be available to the public via the website and Illinois State Report Card in the fall.
+School reports will be available to the public via the reporting website in June and Illinois State Report Card in the fall.
 To view past results, visit illinoisreportcard.com.

 Is student and teacher participation mandatory?

 Individual participation in the Illinois 5Essentials Survey is completely voluntary.
 However, schools must achieve a 50 percent response rate from students and/or a 50 percent response rate from instructional staff to qualify for a report.
 Therefore, it is important to encourage complete participation from both teachers and students.

 Also, if a student does not wish to answer specific questions, he/she may skip them by clicking “Next” at the bottom of the survey screen.
 Teachers may also skip questions if they do not wish to answer.

 Are there a minimum number of respondents necessary to generate a report?

 A minimum of eight respondents is required for teachers and a minimum of ten respondents is required for students for a school to receive a 5Essentials Report.
 Schools with fewer than eight teachers are exempt from administering the teacher portion of the survey.
 The student portion should still be administered.
 Teachers in these schools may still choose to partake in the survey; their response data will be included in generating the summary reports and analyses for the state.